vinodrms/unit_list/README.md

 =========================================

-When you first clone the app, run in a terminal:
+When you first clone the app, run in a terminal
 > npm run install-deps

 =========================================
 The project has 3 Visual Studio Tasks:
  - build server (Shift+Ctrl+B / Shift+Cmd+B)